Alex69rus/agent-template/QUICKSTART.md

 1. Click "🎤 Connect"
 2. Allow microphone access
+3. Try these examples:
+   - "What's 25 times 37?"
-3. Say: "Calculate 100000 times 1.07 to the power of 30"
+   - "Calculate 2 to the power of 10"
+   - "What's today's date?"
+   - "What time is it?"

-4. The agent will use the calculator tool and respond
+The agent will use the calculator and date/time tools to respond.

 ## Customization